Singles is played on a standard pickleball court. There are no separate lines for singles on a pickleball court as there are on a tennis court.

 Anticipate and play the percentages.
 The net is higher at the post and lower at the center.
-Use this knowledge to your advantage and play high-percentage pickleball – while at the same time, understand that your opponent knows this as well and anticipate where their high percentage shots will go.
+Use this knowledge to your advantage and play high-percentage pickleball – while at the same time, understand that your opponent knows this as well and anticipates where their high-percentage shots will go.

 6. Learn to Hit Passing Shots and Drop Shots

 When your opponent is at the non-volley line and you are at the baseline, you have a couple of options for your next shot.
 You can unload on a hard passing shot, execute a shot that crosses the net and dips into the non-volley zone (forcing your opponent to hit the next shot up) or hit a lob over your opponent’s head.
 The lob is the lowest percentage shot when playing a more advanced player.
 Thus, the best shot to attempt is likely the passing shot or shot that dips into the non-volley zone.